UrbanSwingNZ/urban-swing-website/testing/file-splitting/03-transactions.md

 ## Test 13: Real-Time Updates

 **What to check:**
-- ⏳ Adding transaction via check-in form → appears in list immediately
+- 🟢Adding transaction via check-in form → appears in list immediately
-- ⏳ Editing transaction via modal → updates in list immediately
+- 🟢Editing transaction via modal → updates in list immediately
-- ⏳ Deleting transaction → disappears immediately
+- 🟢Deleting transaction → disappears immediately
-- ⏳ Summary statistics update in real-time
+- 🟢Summary statistics update in real-time
-- ⏳ No page refresh required
+- 🟢No page refresh required

 **How to test:**
 1. Have transactions list open